aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/30Version/Spreadsheet-Elements/autofilter/add-a-filter-for-a-filter-column/_index.md

 | folder         | string  | Query    | The folder where the original workbook is stored. |
 | storageName    | string  | Query    | The name of the storage service. |

-The [OpenAPI Specification](https://apireference.aspose.cloud/cells/#/AutoFilter/PutWorksheetFilter) defines a publicly accessible programming interface and lets you perform REST interactions directly from a web browser.
+The <a href="https://apireference.aspose.cloud/cells/#/AutoFilter/PutWorksheetFilter" target="_blank" rel="noopener noreferrer">OpenAPI Specification</a> defines a publicly accessible programming interface and lets you perform REST interactions directly from a web browser.

 You can use the cURL command‑line tool to access Aspose.Cells web services easily.
 The following example shows how to call the API with cURL.